-CA Foundation Exam > CA Foundation Notes > Principles and Practice of Accounting > ICAI Notes- Unit 1: Meaning and Scope of Accounting - 1
+CA Foundation Exam > CA Foundation Notes > Accounting for CA Foundation > Chapter Notes- Unit 1: Meaning and Scope of Accounting - 1

 Introduction

-An individual invests ₹ 2,00,000 for running a stationery business.
-On 1st January, he purchases goods for ₹ 1,15,000 and sells for ₹ 1,47,000 during the month of January.
-He pays shop rent for the month ₹ 5,000 and finds that still he has goods worth ₹ 15,000 in hand.
+An individual invests ₹ 2,00,000 to run a stationery business.
+On 1st January, he purchases goods for ₹ 1,15,000 and sells them for ₹ 1,47,000 during the month of January.
+He pays shop rent for the month ₹5,000 and finds that he still has goods worth ₹ 15,000 in hand.
 The individual performs an economic activity.
-He carries on a few transactions and encounters with some events.
+He carries on a few transactions and encounters some events.
 Is it not logical that he will want to know the result of his activity?

 We see that the individual, who runs the stationery business, earns a surplus of ₹ 42,000.

-Earning of ₹ 42,000 surplus is an event; also having the inventories in hand is another event, while purchase and sale of goods, investment of money and payment of rent are transactions.
-Similarly, a municipal corporation got government grant ₹ 500 lakhs for adult education; it spent ₹ 250 lakhs for purchasing literacy kits, paid ₹ 200 lakhs to the tutors and is left with a balance of ₹ 50 lakhs.
+Earning of ₹ 42,000 surplus is an event; also, having the inventories in hand is another event, while the purchase and sale of goods, investment of money and payment of rent are transactions.
+Similarly, a municipal corporation got a government grant ₹ 500 lakhs for adult education; it spent ₹ 250 lakhs on purchasing literacy kits, paid ₹ 200 lakhs to the tutors and is left with a balance of ₹ 50 lakhs.
 These are also transactions and events.

 Meaning of Accounting

-The Committee on Terminology set up by the American Institute of Certified Public Accountants formulated the following definition of accounting in 1961:
+The Committee on Terminology established by the American Institute of Certified Public Accountants provided the following definition of accounting in 1961:

 “Accounting is the art of recording, classifying, and summarising in a significant manner and in terms of money, transactions and events which are, in part at least, of a financial character, and interpreting the result thereof.”

-Therefore, this requirement of communicating and motivating informed judgement has also become the part of accounting as defined in the widely accepted definition of accounting, given by the American Accounting Association in 1966 which treated accounting as:
+As a result, the necessity for communication and facilitating informed judgment has become part of accounting, as reflected in the widely accepted definition provided by the American Accounting Association in 1966, which states:

 “The process of identifying, measuring and communicating economic information to permit informed judgments and decisions by the users of accounts.”

-In 1970, the Accounting Principles Board (APB) of American Institute of Certified Public Accountants (AICPA) enumerated the functions of accounting as follows:
+In 1970, the Accounting Principles Board (APB) of the American Institute of Certified Public Accountants (AICPA) outlined the functions of accounting as follows:

 “The function of accounting is to provide quantitative information, primarily of financial nature, about economic entities, that is needed to be useful in making economic decisions.”